What Are Gambling Licenses?

 Whilst Malta may be one of the smallest countries and islands in the world, it has successfully ensured that it’s one of the biggest iGaming hubs in the world, positioned nicely thanks to the set up of the Malta Gaming Authority back in 1996.
 This made Malta the first country to set up a remote gambling license.

 The Gibraltar Gambling Commission is responsible for regulating online gambling and also land-based gambling operations in Gibraltar.
 This includes more than 30 of the most popular online casino brands you see online today.

-The license that’s issued by the Alderney Gambling Commission is a popular licensing jurisdiction among game developers: NetEnt, Play’n GO and Playtech each hold permit from this regulator.
+The license that’s issued by the Alderney Gambling Commission is a popular licensing jurisdiction among game developers: NetEnt, Play’n GO and Playtech each hold permits from this regulator.
 Gambling operator licensees that are also licensed by the Alderney Gambling Commission include BGO (and its sister casino sites) as well as land-based Aspers Casino.

 The Isle of Man has been governing land-based and online gambling operations for over 60 years.
 It’s recognised as a highly innovative regulator and recently became the first regulatory body to license a blockchain lottery operator.

 As you can see, online gambling brands have to satisfy a wide range of rules and legalities to be able to market to and transact with players in the UK.
 It doesn’t matter if the operator is based in the UK or abroad.
 They must satisfy their licensing obligations at all times.
 Always remember: if you are playing from the UK and a gambling site holds one of these alternative licenses, it must also hold a valid UK Gambling Commission license.
 All gambling sites that target players in the UK must have one.
 Otherwise, they are operating illegally and must be avoided at all costs because you won’t be protected.